The travel clothing guide

 It's a typical summer vacation!

-Unless you opt for a “backpacking” type trip, I would still advise you to take a suitcase, so you can dress as you want, without being constrained by a backpack that is too small.
+Unless you opt for a backpacking trip, I would still advise you to take a suitcase, so that you can dress as you wish, without being constrained by a backpack that is too small.

-Indeed, the holidays are often an opportunity to treat yourself by wearing clothes that you don't necessarily wear the rest of the year, like colorful shirts, accessories, etc., it's a shame to have to deprive!
+Indeed, holidays are often an opportunity to treat yourself by wearing clothes that you don't necessarily wear the rest of the year, like colorful shirts, accessories, etc. It's a shame to deprive yourself of them!

-Personal anecdote: for a very long time I tried to fit two weeks' worth of clothes into a cabin suitcase (36 liters) but it was sometimes very painful.
-So I sometimes use a 61 liter suitcase (the H6 from the Horizn Studios brand), and it's still infinitely more practical, especially if you want to take two or three pairs of shoes.
+Personal anecdote: for a long time I tried to fit two weeks of clothes into a cabin suitcase (36 liters) but it was sometimes very difficult.
+So I sometimes use a 61-liter suitcase (the H6 from Horizn Studios), and it's still infinitely more practical, especially if you want to take two or three pairs of shoes.

 h6_cabin_all_white_horizn_studios_1450